devmahesh-5/Backend-adv/Readme.md

     - npm install mongoose,dotenv,express
     - there may be problem database connection so always use try catch block
     - use async await (use IIFE)
+    - configure dotenv
+    - setup express for app
+    - cors setup
+    - app.use() function to setup express as data is requested from client in different formats
+    - middleware is used for authentication like stuffs as we have to authenticate user before giving access to data
+    - cookie parser for using cookies for data acceptance and sending
+    - we used asyncHandler function as utility function to wrap up fn